“All things are from God, through God, and in God.”—Romans 11:36

 Maybe I would not take this dialogical communion seriously if there were not credible ways to articulate how it could be ever-present in a world aptly described through the anonymous, abstract formulas and concepts of the natural sciences.
 But there are credible ways to articulate this, especially those informed by process philosophy and theology.
 These again confirm the easily overlooked fact that the natural sciences, by their very nature, confine themselves to anonymous, abstract formulas and concepts.
 What these formulas and concepts describe are real enough as far as they go.
 But our concrete experience*** of ourselves, of our surroundings, and of the all-inclusively real is constantly transcending any anonymous, abstract formulas and concepts and has as much claim to reality as any abstraction.**** (In this interpretation I also follow the lead of philosophers of science representing the “Stanford School,” e.g., Nancy Cartwright and John Dupre, as well as the earlier work of Stephen Toulmin, one of my Ph.D. advisers.)

 Thus in terms of my own adaptations of process thought, I also rightfully name this communion as newly interacting with uniquely all-inclusive way of newly interacting (or alternatively, interacting with the wholly interactive).
-But I don’t consider this naming “truer” than the namings of my Anglican faith community.
-It’s intentionally more generic, but that doesn’t make it “truer.”
-They’re both “true enough” in their own contexts.
+But I don’t consider these namings “truer” than the namings of my Anglican faith community.
+They’re intentionally more generic, but that doesn’t make them “truer.”
+They’re all “true enough” in their own contexts.
 (Likewise, “dialogical, continually renewing communion with the all-inclusively real” is intentionally more generic than the namings of my faith community, but again, “more generic” doesn’t mean “truer.”)